 If this information makes going to college seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make thecost of college feel more doable until after graduation.
+Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make theactual cost of attending college more manageable until you're done with college.

-The College of the Florida Keys is a public, state institution, so it offers a reduced tuition rate of $2,483 for in-state students who attend full-time.
+The College of the Florida Keys is a public, state institution, which means it offers a reduced tuition rate of $2,483 for students who qualify as state residents and attend full-time.

-Choosing an insitution where you are eligible for the reduced tuition offered to state residentscan drastically reduce the cost of tuition, as well as loans and interest owed.
-Take the time to check your state's guidelines for how to qualify for in-state tuition.
+Choosing an insitution where you are eligible for the reduced tuition offered to state residentscan save students a lot of money on the overall cost of college.
+Take the time to confirm your state's rules for in-state residency.
 Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on where you live.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on where you live.

 Explore other Florida colleges